Gandhi-1/monopoly_refactored/edit_history.md

 -19/10/21 hugh signoriello
 -created in jail method which is part of the player class.
 If a player's bool in jail == true, this means that they are unable to make moves and will continue to stay in jail unless they meet the special conditions for leaving jail;w
 -in jail variables called in main file
 -tested jail class and fixed bug from while loop not ending (changed contion to && instead of ||)

 Gamebug: not entering a valid player count causes infinite loop

 Tutor notes:
 -need help to mak
 whole class in gameboard.cpp
 -want to pass it through and access it from a different file -don't understand why the card objects have errors when declared outside of the card if statement on line 289 main;
 -not sure where I can add inheretance to the game (thinking to create house objects stored inside property object). but objects inside of objects seems inefficient.

 -get name from player class

 function_get_name( player.get_name + " " + (player.get_number()) //concatenation naturally turns it into a string;
 //use tiles

 Refactored version:
 Gameboard class:
 -moved property objects to gameboard constructor;
 -added make move method
 -fixed up board array to print out the name from the player class

 Player class

+## ==21/10/2021== (Dhyan Darji)

+-Changed makefile to run our program as well (save time) -We forgot to add a start property, so added that.
+-Declared properties correctly and pushed onto the vector of pointers.
+-Got rid of redundant variables that are already captured as attributes in classes.
+-Input validation has taken place, most work, some might require minor changes!
+-Got rid of all if statements for each tile and instead had the predefined function in the board class handle it.
+-Made sure the program was memory efficient through passing pointers to vectors/array instead of copying them over.
+-Added decontructor for classes that did not have them.
+-Added functionality for buying/selling houses/hotels
+-Minor bug fixing/logic errors